Connor-Russell/X-Plane-Facade-Blender-Exporter/README.md

 **Group:** What draw group this mesh is in (useful for transparency).
 Keep in mind groups are *not* maintained between LODs

-**Cuts:** How many cuts this mesh has lengthways.
+**Segments:** How many segments this mesh has lengthways.
 This is used for curves.
-If my mesh is a plane with 4 verticies, it has 0 cuts.
-If I subdivide the edges that are running lengthways (positive Y axis) twice, my mesh now has 2 cuts, and will curve at those 2 points on curved segments.
-More cuts obviously result in smoother curves.
+If my mesh is a plane with 4 verticies, it has 1 segment.
+If I subdivide the edges that are running lengthways (positive Y axis) twice, my mesh now has 3 segments, and will curve at those 2 points on curved facade edges.
+More segments obviously result in smoother curves.

 ## Attached Object
 X-Plane facade segments, and roofs, can have attached objects.
 These are references to X-Plane .obj's, that are place at a relative position along a wall, or on the roof.
 In this addon, **empties** are the quivalent of a X-Plane facade **attached object**